Why It Works

 Aside from sipping it straight as an after-dinner treat, a splash or three of homemade hazelnut liqueur makes coffee and hot chocolate more fun.
 (You can take that idea to the next level with this bacon, bourbon, and hazelnut hot chocolate or a hazelnut-spiked Irish coffee with chocolate whipped cream.)

 Your homemade liqueur is also essential for treats like the homemade Oreo blizzard and spiked Do-si-do milkshake.
 Your liqueur is also handy in the kitchen, making a great addition to cakes, biscotti, and ice cream.

 If you're not craving something quite so sweet, add a touch of hazelnut along with some bitters to Irish whiskey.

 1/2 pound raw hazelnuts with skin, roughly chopped (about 2 cups)

 1/4 cup water

 Combine chopped hazelnuts, vodka, and brandy in a sealable jar.
 Shake and let steep at room temperature for 2 weeks.

 Combine sugar and water in a small saucepan and heat until sugar is dissolved.
 Let cool, then add to the hazelnut mixture.
-Shake and let steep for 3 days, then add the vanilla bean and let steep for additional 3 to 5 days.
+Shake and let steep for 3 days, then add vanilla bean and let steep for an additional 3 to 5 days.